benhammondmusic/flashcards/db/css-quiz.md

 - [ ] The rem unit is relative to the font-size of the containing (parent) element.
 - [x] The rem unit is relative to the font-size of the root element of the page.

-#### Q26.Which of these would give a block element rounded corners?
+#### Q26.
+Which of these would give a block element rounded corners?

 - [ ] corner-curve: 10px
 - [ ] border-corner: 10px